kylecalbert/cc9-recipe-app-challenge/README.md

 **Recipe App**

-**The application uses Google Auth to sign users in and out Firebase database stores recipe data
+The application uses Google Auth to sign users in and out Firebase database stores recipe data
-Users can favorite items and they will be retained in firebase database.**
+Users can favorite items and they will be retained in firebase database

 ![ezgif com-video-to-gif](https://github.com/kylecalbert/cc9-recipe-app-challenge/assets/20683951/f215fc92-0540-4614-b7b8-2c1f0663aefa)